Visit the Western Balkan

 Day 11.
 Kotor – Budva – Podgorice (90 km)

 The Adriatic Sea of Montenegro hides another treasure city.
 Budva is the capital of Montenegrin tourism with long beautiful beaches, an island, and a remarkable old town.
-The walking tour will take you inside the strong walls, to the Poets square and the Citadel.
+The walking tour will take you inside the strong walls, to the Poets Square and the Citadel.
 After lunch, we transfer to the capital Podgorica.
 Podgorica is relatively a new city with many modern buildings and past communist construction.
 We will take a tour of the old town and Ribnica bridge.
 Accommodation in Podgorica.

 Day 12.
 Podgorica – Shkoder – Tirane (160 km)

 Today we cross the border to Albania and visit the symbol of Shkoder, Rozafa castle.
-It is built by the Illyrian tribe of Labeat in the 4th century B.C. and it offers great panoramic views of Lake Skadar, Buna and Drin river, and the glorious Albanian Alps.
-Later we head to the center city to visit St. Stephen's cathedral, walk along the promenade and visit the Great Mosque.
+It was built by the Illyrian tribe of Labeat in the 4th century B.C. and it offers great panoramic views of the Lake Skadar, Buna and Drin river, and the glorious Albanian Alps.
+Later we head to the center city to visit St. Stephen's cathedral, walk along the promenade, and visit the Great Mosque.
 After lunch, we transfer to Tirana to end this memorable journey with the city tour of the Albanian capital.
-Tirana is a city that developed a lot during the 20th century and the main boulevard hosts landmarks such as Skanderbeg Square, Et’hem Bey mosque, the Pyramid of Tirana, the National Bank, Mother Theresa square, and more.
+Tirana is a city that developed a lot during the 20th century and the main boulevard hosts landmarks such as Skanderbeg Square, Et’hem Bey mosque, the Pyramid of Tirana, the National Bank, Mother Theresa Square and more.
 Accommodation in Tirana.

 **If you want to start the tour from another capital, please let us know.